 YOUR LOWEST EXAM GRADE WILL BE DROPPED.
 Thus only your 3 highest test grades will be counted.
 THERE WILL BE NO MAKE-UP EXAMS GIVEN.
 You CANNOT take an exam early or late.
 If you miss an exam, you will receive a zero for it, and it will be used as your dropped exam.
-Only under very special circumstances will there be any change to this policy-and in those cases, exceptions will be made ONLY when I am notified at least 24 hours prior to the scheduled exam time of a conflict.
+Exceptions will be made ONLY for absences due to University-Sanctioned Events as described in the West Chester University Undergraduate Catalog.
 If you have ANY questions or concerns about this particular point, please come talk to me and get clarification BEFORE it is too late!

-Tests will consist of approximately 10-20 multiple choice questions and 1 open-ended problem, which I will design to be similar to example and practice problems done in class.
+Tests will consist of approximately 15-25 multiple choice questions and 1 open-ended problem, which I will design to be similar to example and practice problems done in class.
 A constant curve will be applied to an exam if the class average drops below 75% to increase it to this value.
 The scope of each test (with the exception of the final) is limited to the chapters listed in the class schedule; however, even though earlier material is not explicitly tested it may still appear on an exam.
 You have been warned!